ThaiTechTales/aws/real-time-data-processing-iot/README.md

 - **IoT Devices:** Physical devices embedded with sensors, software, and connectivity to exchange data with other devices or systems over the internet.
 - **AWS IoT Core:** A managed cloud service that allows IoT devices to securely connect and interact with AWS services and other devices.
 It handles device authentication, data routing, and communication protocols.
 - **Kinesis Data Streams:** A real-time data streaming service that enables the continuous capture and processing of large volumes of data from multiple sources.
+Think of it as a pipeline for continuous data flows like logs, metrics, clickstreams, or IoT device data.
 It supports real-time analytics, data transformation, and event-driven applications.
 - **AWS Lambda:** A serverless compute service that automatically runs code in response to events, such as data arriving in a Kinesis stream, without the need to manage servers.
 It scales automatically based on the workload.
 - **Amazon DynamoDB:** A fully managed NoSQL database service that offers fast and predictable performance with seamless scalability.
 It stores the processed data in a key-value format for real-time querying.
 - **AWS Glue:** A serverless ETL (Extract, Transform, Load) service that prepares and transforms data for analytics.
 It can move data from DynamoDB to Redshift for more complex querying.